Lilyenglert/Track-That/documents/m2-info-gather-planning/main-analysis-and-planning.md

 On the other hand, we conducted **field studies** with our users who wanted to *reduce time spent on social media*.
 We chose this method rather than an interview because users often do not meausre and are unaware of time they spend on social media.

 ### Interviews
-Our interview questions and user responses are required in the following links:
+See our [interview questions](interviews/interview-protocol.md) and user responses in the following links:

 * [Strength Goals Interviews](interviews/fitness.md)
 * [Finance Goals Interviews](interviews/finance.md)